 In \cite{NT19}, G. Navarro and P. H. Tiep conjecture that for a prime $p$, one can determine the exponent of the abelianization of $P$ in terms of the action of certain Galois automorphisms on $\irr G$.
 To be more precise, for a fixed prime $p$ and an integer $e\geq 1$, let $\sigma_e\in {\rm Gal}(\QQ^{ab}/\QQ)=\c G$ be such that $\sigma_e$ fixes $p'$-roots of unity and sends any root of unity of order a power of $p$ to its $(p^e+1)$st power.
 In \cite{NT19} it is proven that the exponent of $P/P'$ is less than or equal to $p^e$ whenever all of the irreducible characters of $p'$-degree of $G$ are $\sigma_e$-fixed, and the converse is reduced to a question on finite simple groups.
 (Thanks to \cite{Mal19} we know that the converse holds for $p=2$.)

-In the present work, we show that one can determine whether $P$ is cyclic (for small primes) only in terms of the action of a specific $\sigma_e$ on $\irr {B_0}$, where $B_0$ is the principal $p$-block of $G$.
+In the present work, we show that one can determine whether $P$ is cyclic (for small primes) by just counting the number of certain $\sigma_1$-invariant elements of $\irr {B_0}$, where $B_0$ is the principal $p$-block of $G$.
 This is the main result of our paper.

 \begin{thml} {\em Let $G$ be a finite group of order divisible by $p$, where $p\in \{ 2, 3\}$.
 Let $P\in \syl p G$ and let $B_0$ be the principal $p$-block of $G$.
 Then

 where $\irrp p {B_0}^{\sigma_1}$ is the set of irreducible characters in $B_0$ with degree relatively prime to $p$ that are fixed under the action of $\sigma_1$.} \end{thml}